Sustainable Brands Innovation Open

 An annual business plan competition for the most disruptive mission-driven startups and entrepreneurs

-In its 7th year, the Innovation Open will provide an opportunity for next generation brands to showcase their innovative solutions to today’s pressing environmental, social, and economic challenges, as well as connect and collaborate with multinational brands, accelerators, and thought leaders in sustainability.
+In its 7th year, the Innovation Open provided an opportunity for next generation brands to showcase their innovative solutions to today’s pressing environmental, social, and economic challenges, as well as connect and collaborate with multinational brands, accelerators, and thought leaders in sustainability.

 Given the right support and exposure, mission-driven brands are poised to challenge the status quo of business, and Sustainable Brands is here to catalyze their success.

-11 semi-finalists will join us at SB’18 Vancouver to take part in the Activation Hub, and pitch their businesses in front of our judges and the SB attendees.
+11 semi-finalists joined us at SB'18 Vancouver and pitched their businesses in front of our judges and the SB attendees.
+The judges selected the four Finalists and Overall Winner, and the SB community selected the People's Choice Winner.

 Applications Open19 March, 2018